 Sound familiar?
-What most people, and especially business owners fail to see is that, if you come onto a platform, like Facebook for example, and run ads without any content strategy behind it, zero following, zero social proof, etc., your ads are going to fail.
+What most business owners fail to see is that if you come onto a platform, like Facebook for example, and run ads without any content strategy behind it, have zero people following your brand, zero social proof, etc., your ads are going to fail.
 And I’m not just talking about do poorly, I’m talking about plummet without ever seeing the light of day.
 Case in point, if you are thinking about doing an ad strategy on social media, start with your content first.

-This is why I have complied a short but important list of reasons why starting with an organic social media strategy first, if the most important and crucial step to your marketing efforts, especially when it comes to implementing a social media strategy for your business.
+This is why I have complied a short but important list of reasons why starting with an organic social media strategy first, is so important.

 You should have your content strategy implemented and ongoing to keep your audience that you are building aware, engaged and coming back for more – it’s called building a community.
 A community for small biz owners is the golden ticket to long term success.

 If you are still having doubts, questions or confusion about a content strategy for your business, here are my 5 reasons you MUST have an organic social media strategy as your first step to building a social presence online for your business.
-Also, keep reading to the end to see how you can access my 21 Day Content Strategy Workbook!
+Also, keep reading to the end to see how you can access my FREE Content Planning Calendar!

 Let’s get started.